Amid a recession economy and messy election politics, solar power has quietly transformed our nation’s energy landscape for the better.[/caption]

 - In large part, recent price declines are due to falling module prices, which declined by $2.1/Watt from 2008-2011, and have fallen deeper still in 2012.

 - Non-module costs, or “soft” costs – including installation labor, overhead, marketing, inverters, and permitting fees – declined by roughly 30% between 1998 and 2011, but have not kept up with the same rate of rapid decline as module costs.
 This area has been marked for improvement, and, as reported by SEIA, “market-building policies that target non-module costs represent a significant opportunity for continued price reduction.”

 As President and CEO of the Solar Energy Industry Association (SEIA) Rhone Resch put it, “declining costs have driven record growth over the last four years and we expect the solar market to double in 2012 and double again in 2013.
 This growth proves that smart federal and state energy policies diversify our energy portfolio and grow our economy.
 With 5,600 companies employing 119,000 Americans, the U.S. solar industry has become an economic engine for America.”

+It also helps that even though the economy is struggling, investors are wanting to buy shares uk in solar companies or other eco-conscious companies because they know that when the economy recovers, it will be the solar industry that will be thriving because people are becoming more and more green.
 As our company has grown from 10 employees to 55; 1 small office to 3 locations in 2 different states; more than 400 projects completed in Missouri, we feel we’re living, breathing proof of the growth and promise of solar energy.